-After her family's small sedan came under fire by US soldiers while traveling through the town of Tal Afar, Iraq, photojournalist Chris Hondros took a series of photographs depicting the aftermath.
+After her family's small sedan came under fire while traveling through the town of Tal Afar, Iraq, photojournalist Chris Hondros took a series of photographs depicting the aftermath.
 These photos found their way onto the front page of every notable newspaper in the world within a day's time.
 The most infamous photograph is of a five-year-old Samar crying out in immeasurable grief while surrounded by the bloodied boots of her parents' killers.

 "He was taking pictures of me, I remember.
 Then he stopped, and they brought me a jacket and put me in the truck and treated the wound on my hand.
 And they gave me some toys," remembered Samar while discussing the event with New York Times journalist Tim Arango.

 Just over six years after the tragedy, Samar finally had the chance to view the photographs for herself.
 Despite the images being innately traumatic, she expressed that she understood their inherent impact, as they showed the world “the sad thing that is happening in Iraq.”